bricaud/personal-blog/_posts/2020-04-09-Tracking-fake-news-hackathlon-summary.md

 After a short discussion, and based on participants preferences, Reddit and Twitter were selected as the social networks we would investigate.
 We organized the project into 2 focused subteams and an additional group of participants, making the connection between the teams and suggesting ideas in an 'agile' way.
 The first subteam was dedicated to the collection of Reddit data related to the COVID and the other to the collection of Tweets.
 For that, they used Python and the APIs provided by the 2 platforms.

 Experience from the research project was very helpful to get a quick start.
 We had already analyzed several subreddits for the project and the choice was easy.
 We quickly oriented our focus on subreddits related to the coronavirus.
 We knew 3 interesting ones, each of them with a different 'editorial line'.
 The subreddit r/China_flu has more posts sharing controversial topics, r/Coronavirus is rather neutral and r/COVID-19 contains more scientific discussions.
 In order to design an automatic detection, tagging posts and topics as controversial, neutral or scientific would be indeed valuable.
 We collected posts and links inside posts, especially links referring to tweets.
 The list of tweets in each subreddit was then given to the second team, dedicated to the extraction of tweets.
-During the 3 days, tweets and twitter users from the Reddit list were extracted to be analyzed.
+Analysis of tweets was then performed by all participants interested.

 # The results